anto-oshka/ipfromhar/README.md

 1. The script reads the input file and extracts the domain names from the URLs.
 2. It performs a DNS lookup for each domain name to obtain the IP addresses.
 3. The IP addresses are sorted and filtered to remove duplicates.
-4. Finally, the unique IP addresses are saved to the output file.
+4. Finally, the unique IP addresses are saved to the output file, if provided, or displayed in the console.

 **Note:** The script assumes that the necessary dependencies (`jq` and `host`) are installed and accessible in the system's `$PATH`.